Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 All the Australian government has to do is tell Novavax when to drop them off.

-Sources are limited, but we do have this from the 2nd quarter 2024 earnings call.
+Sources are limited, but we have this from the 2nd quarter 2024 earnings call.

 It’s right there in the first example of a lunar cycle.